Consultants reach deal with the Government which ‘could end strikes’

 “This is a fair deal for consultants who will benefit from major reform to their contract, it is fair for taxpayers because it will not risk our ongoing work to tackle inflation, and most importantly it is a good deal for patients to see the end of consultant industrial action.”

-– The BMA said the offer from the Government is for “4.95% investment in pay for this financial year, in addition to the 6% pay uplift already awarded for this year”.
+– The BMA said the offer from the Government was for “4.95% investment in pay for this financial year, in addition to the 6% pay uplift already awarded for this year”.

-– It said that these proposals will mean that consultants will receive a minimum of 6% in 2023/24 as a result of the previously implemented pay award, but the majority of consultants will also receive an additional uplift of up to 12.8% depending on their pay point, and this will apply from January 2024.
+– It said these proposals would mean that consultants would receive a minimum of 6% in 2023/24 as a result of the previously implemented pay award, but that the majority of consultants would also receive an additional uplift of up to 12.8% depending on their pay point, and that this would apply from January 2024.

-– There will be an increase to the starting salary for a consultant, and to the salary at the top of the new pay scale structure, the union said.
+– There would be an increase to the starting salary for a consultant, and to the salary at the top of the new pay scale structure, the union said.

-– The department said that the core consultant contract has not been updated for 20 years, so the new offer will “modernise” the contract including by offering enhanced shared parental leave, in line with other NHS staff.
+– The department said that the core consultant contract had not been updated for 20 years, so the new offer would “modernise” the contract, including by offering enhanced shared parental leave, in line with other NHS staff.

-– The deal will also see changes to consultants’ pay structure, taking effect from January 2024.
+– Officials said that pay-scale reforms in the deal would also help mitigate the gender pay gap seen between hospital consultants.

-– DHSC said that it will also work with unions to “review the operation” of the pay review body (Doctors and Dentists Remuneration) which advises Government on doctor pay.
+– DHSC said it would also work with unions to “review the operation” of the pay review body (Doctors and Dentists Remuneration) which advises Government on doctor pay.

-– The BMA has agreed to end the use of its rate card – which advises doctors on how much to charge for non-contractual work, including cover, during strikes, DHSC said.
+– The BMA had agreed to end the use of its rate card – which advises doctors on how much to charge for non-contractual work, including cover, during strikes, DHSC said.

 Dr Vishal Sharma, BMA consultants committee chair, said: “We are pleased that after a month of intense talks and more than six months of strike action we never wanted to take, we have now got an offer we can put to members.